Total Hip Replacement

 • Osteoarthritis: A type of arthritis that occurs when flexible tissue at the ends of bones wears down.

-• Traumatic Arthritis: Damage to the joint caused by an injury or trauma
+• Traumatic Arthritis: Damage to the joint caused by an injury or trauma.

 Initially, doctors prescribe and resort to several methods to treat arthritis.
 This may include the use of walkers, physiotherapy, and non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen.
-If your arthritis does not respond to such medical measures, getting a hip replacement may seem the best solution.
+If your arthritis does not respond to such medical measures, getting a total hip replacement surgery may seem like the best solution.
 However, Hip replacement surgery can also be used to treat several other health conditions.

-• Hip Replacement Surgery is performed on a patient if a tumour develops in the hip joint
+• Hip Replacement Surgery is performed on a patient if a tumour develops in the hip joint.

-• In the case of emergency, Hip replacement may also be used to amend a fracture in the hip joint or the thighbone
+• In the case of emergency, Hip replacement may also be used to amend a fracture in the hip joint or the thighbone.

-• A condition called avascular necrosis of the hip often requires a total hip replacement
+• A condition called avascular necrosis of the hip often requires a total hip replacement.

 The replacement hip that would be planted in place of your old hip is made up of four components:

-• A metal socket
+• A metal socket.

-• A liner to help the ball move easily within the socket
+• A liner to help the ball move easily within the socket.

-• A metal or ceramic ball to replace the femoral head
+• A metal or ceramic ball to replace the femoral head.

-For joint prosthesis, you may be offered several options from your doctor:
+For joint prosthesis, you may be offered several options from your doctor.

 Un-cemented Joint Prosthesis:

-Most doctors go for and highly recommend un-cemented joint prosthesis.
+Most doctors go for and highly recommend un-cemented joint prostheses.
 This procedure allows your bone to grow into the prosthesis over time.
 This kind of prosthesis may take longer than usual to stick to the bone and hence the recovery time is also longer.

 Cemented Prosthesis: